jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 <Inner on:message />
 ```

-- this also works for DOM events, ex. for creating a custom Button component:
+- this also works for DOM events, ex. for creating a custom Button component

 ```js
 // in CustomButton.svelte